Consumer Technology Association president Gary Shapiro went to the Hill Wednesday to pitch reconsideration of the FCC's broadband privacy framework.

 Shapiro called on legislators to step in, using the Congressional Review Act to invalidate the FCC broadband privacy rules.

-Former FCC chairman Tom Wheeler often talked of the need to anticipate how ISPs, which he said had the incentive and ability, could engage in anticompetitive conduct, and regulate accordingly.
+Former FCC chairman Tom Wheeler often talked of the need to anticipate how ISPs can act, which he said had the incentive and ability to engage in anticompetitive conduct, and regulate accordingly.

 Shapiro also put in a plug for regulatory humility, citing acting FTC chair Maureen Ohlhausen, and for a revise of the 1996 Telecommunications Act, calling regulation "a blunt and static" instrument.